Rhode Island

 - A resident of the Rhode Island city or town where the voter wishes to vote (for 30 days preceding the next election)

-- At least 16 years of age (but cannot vote until 18)
+- At least 16 years of age (but cannot vote until 18 years of age)

-A voter may not register to vote if they are:
+A voter may not register to vote if:

 Voters can register to vote online on the Rhode Island Secretary of State’s “Voter Information Center” or by paper submission.
 If eligible, the voter will automatically be registered to vote when they interact with the DMV unless they opt out.